LTI specification establishes a way to integrate external learning applications, like Turnitin and ALEKS, with Echo

 Configure the activity

-Once you've created the assignment, click the Activities tool and open it.
+Once you've created the assignment, click the Activities tab in the main menu and open it.
 For some LTI services, like Turnitin, Echo opens the LTI service's dashboard where you can configure your assignment.
 If not, you can build the activity using the service's website and opening it here allows you to preview the activity.

 Consult the LTI service's directions for activity creation.